FranciscoGaspar/awesome-markdown/README.md

 ### Model Training Platforms

-- [Langfuse: Open Source LLM Engineering Platform](https://github.com/langfuse/langfuse) - Langfuse is an open-source platform designed for LLM engineering, enabling teams to develop, monitor, evaluate, and debug AI applications collaboratively.
-It offers features like LLM application observability, prompt management, evaluations, datasets, and an LLM playground, with options for cloud or self-hosted deployment.
+- [Langfuse: Open Source LLM Engineering Platform](https://github.com/langfuse/langfuse) - Langfuse is an open-source platform for developing, monitoring, evaluating, and debugging AI applications.
+It offers features like LLM application observability, prompt management, and comprehensive API support.
+Langfuse can be self-hosted or used via Langfuse Cloud, with integrations for various AI tools and frameworks.

 ### AutoML Platforms